 Clicking on this button advances one stack frame toward the currently executing (newest) stack frame.
-This action is similar to using the down command with no argument.
+This action is similar to using the down command with no argument or the d keystroke in the Source Panel.
+See "Source Panel Keystrokes" on page 8-70.
 See "down" on page 6-151.